Science and technology

 In Budget 2015, the Government committed up to $25 million over 3 years to support the establishment of new privately-led Regional Research Institutes.

-Xerra Earth Observation Institute (formerly known as the Centre for Space Science Technology) are contracted by MBIE for $14.7 million excluding GST over 5.5 years to June 2022.
+The Xerra Earth Observation Institute (formerly known as the Centre for Space Science Technology) is contracted by MBIE for $21.7 million excluding GST to establish, build and support a research institute with a focus on earth observation data.

-Bragato Research Institute are contracted by MBIE for $12.5 million excluding GST over 5.5 years to transform the New Zealand grape and wine industry through research, innovation and extension.
+Bragato Research Institute are contracted by MBIE for $17.5 million excluding GST to transform the New Zealand grape and wine industry through research, innovation and extension.

 New Zealand Institute for Minerals to Materials Research are contracted by MBIE for $11 million excluding GST over 5 years to undertake research that shifts activities from mining of minerals to manufacturing from minerals.